xinyangATK/GenHutch-plus-plus/README.md

 ## Code Structure

 We provide two separate projects of GruM for three types of graph generation tasks:
-- Simulations with Neural ODE
+- Simulations with Neural ODE model
 - Image data modeling with advanced SB-based diffusion models

 Each projects consists of the following: